A knot Floer stable homotopy type: Local models

 \subsection{Local models from $Z_N$}

 Consider a stratum

 with $\lambda=(\lambda_1,\dots, \lambda_m)$.
-Around a point $y \in Y$, take the tailored local coordinate system around $y$ considered in the previous subsection.
-(Note that this may differ from the global coordinate system on $Z_N$ used in Section~\ref{sec:ZN}, which is given by the elementary symmetric polynomials in all $z_i$.)
-In the tailored local coordinate system, consider the linear subspace generated by the standard frame for the normal bundle to $Y$, as in Definition~\ref{def:standardframe1}.
-This linear subspace is the {\em local model for $Y$ in the normal directions}, and we denote it by
+Around any point $y \in Y$, consider the affine subspace generated by the standard frame for the normal bundle to $Y$, as in Definition~\ref{def:standardframe1}.
+This subspace is the {\em local model for $Y$ in the normal directions}, and we have an isomorphism

-Of course, each $Z_i$ is a Euclidean space, and hence so is $\L(Y)$.
-However, writing it as above allows us to understand the local models around $y$ inside all the other strata.